-The belt was drawn as a yellow belt with cylinders up until approx. 1989.
-However, In '86 Frank Miller drew the belt with military style pouches, and by around '89 most artists had made the switch.
+The belt was drawn as a yellow belt with cylinders up until the turn of the millennium.
+However, In '86 Frank Miller drew the belt with military style pouches, but this change would not come canon to mainstream continuity until No Man's Land.
+Prior to this belts with pouches were only shown in flashbacks to Batman's post-crisis early years starting the early 90s.
 A common joke amongst fans is Batman's apparent ability to carry around random objects with the word "bat" affixed to the front exemplified in the 60's TV Movie's "bat-shark repellent".

 The belt is relatively simple: a Kevlar strap with a metal buckle.
 The belt houses ten cylinders which vertically clip to the outside of the belt.
 There are pockets between the cylinders, as well as hidden pockets on the inside of the belt used for housing one of various Batarangs.
 The cylinders house different tools for crime fighting.